devashishp1999/Sunnyside-agency-landing-page/README.md

 ### Useful resources

-- [Responsive websites](https://dzone.com/articles/using-csshtml-make-responsive#) - This is an amazing article which helped me in implementing this as a responsive websites.
+- [Responsive websites](https://dzone.com/articles/using-csshtml-make-responsive#) - This is an amazing article which helped me in implementing this as a responsive website.
 I'd recommend it to anyone still learning "how to make websites responsive".

 ## Author